FG to recover unremitted N450bn from MDAs – The Sun Nigeria

 In a desperate move to shore up government’s dwindling revenue, the Ministry of Finance, Budget and National Planning has begun moves to recover N450 billion unremitted operating surpluses from Ministries Departments and Agencies (MDAs).

-The issue has been a protracted one and the government says it would no longer tolerate excuses for non-remittance.
+The issue has been a protracted one and the government said it would no longer tolerate excuses for non-remittance.

 These were contained in its budget call circular to MDAs signed by the Finance Minister, Mrs Zainab Ahmed.